salemnaj/HelloWorld/README.md

 # HelloWorld
 training project
-to master github new way to work
+to master github, new way to work we try to adapt to